 Files are not intended to be viewed or edited in a text editor other than confirming that the file looks like it is in the JB64 format.

 The file format itself is intentionally bloated.
 Data preservation between applications is deemed much more important than file size.
 Base64 alone increases data sizes by 33%.
 If size is a concern, files can be stream compressed after following the specification (e.g. zlib deflate).

 The file format is not encrypted.
 If encryption is desired, a stream cipher may be used to encrypt and decrypt files after following the specification if they will be stored locally or transparently encrypted with SSL/TLS if transmitted over a network.

-To encourage the use and implementation of the format, this specification is placed in the public domain.
+To encourage the use and implementation of the format, this specification is placed in the public domain via the Creative Commons Zero license.
 There are no known patents either on the algorithms used or the JSON-Base64 file format.